SeverinAlexB/ln-verifymessagejs/README.md

 ### Derive shared secret

 Derive a shared secret between a private key and a public key.
-Two parties deriving a secret with their respective private key and the partners public key generates the same shared secret.
+Two parties deriving a secret with their respective private key and the partners public key generate the same shared secret.

 ```ts
 import { generateSharedSecret } from "ln-verifymessagejs";